 Be an advocate for Physics!
 Earn a $300 Scholarship!

-We are seeking Physics majors for virtual visits to local high school classrooms.
+We are seeking Physics majors to visit local high school classrooms (either in person or virtually).
 During these visits, you will:

 - Gain experience in speaking to groups and working with young people

 - Discuss careers in Physics with high school students

 - Advertise Physics as a pathway to a wide range of careers

 - Motivate younger people to aspire to careers in science

 Make two visits (approximately 1 hour each) as a Physics Ambassador to high school classrooms and earn a $300 scholarship.
 During your visit you will give a presentation to high school Physics and Physical Sciences classes on possible careers paths available to students with Physics degrees and answer questions from the high school students.
 This will be great experience for you as a Physics major, whether you aspire to attend graduate school, work in business or industry or the health field, or become a teacher.

 Upon completion of the program, you will be requested to write a short (1-page) summary of your experiences.
 This summary will help us evaluate and improve the program.